whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 People endlessly debate the meaning of "toxic masculinity," and this perspective gets to the heart of the trouble: unhealthy nations do not train boys to be good men, because good men stand for what's right and protect their people from any threat, and authorities forbid this, meaning _it is illegal to be a good man in an unhealthy nation._ Boys learn to cope with this deep trouble in a variety of ways.
 Some become selfish or become people pleasers, or avoid reflecting on their meaningless life with endless distractions.

 Boys and men are often held to very low standards, and one classic example is the phrase "boys will be boys."
-In India[xxx-hrw everyone blames me], the United States[xxx-boys will be boys], and other unhealthy nations around the world, authorities often make excuses for men who sexually assault women with some variation of "boys will be boys," as if sexual assault were normal, expected masculine behavior rather than a sign of severe emotional and spiritual disturbances.
+In India[xxx-hrw everyone blames me], the United States[xxx-boys will be boys], and other unhealthy nations around the world, authorities and even many victims often make excuses for men who sexually assault women with some variation of "boys will be boys," as if sexual assault were normal masculine behavior rather than a sign of severe emotional and spiritual disturbances.

 Healthy nations show how people can have a way of life where men consistently show deep integrity and bravery, holding each other to very high standards.